• Skip to primary navigation

 • Potatoes, carrots, and onion - Potatoes and carrots act as a bed for the chicken and cook in the drippings.
 They add an earthy vegetal element to the dish.
 Waxy potatoes are the best type of potatoes to use for roasting.
 They are low in starch and high in moisture, and do not fall apart when cooked.
 Be sure to cut the carrots and potatoes in small 1-2" pieces so they cook all the way through.

-• Garlic - Roasted garlic adds so much flavor and aroma to the roast chicken thighs.
+• Garlic - Roasted garlic adds a delicious aroma to the roast chicken thighs.
 Once they are done cooking, the cloves soften and become spreadable like butter.

 • Fresh and dried herbs - Herbs enhance the chicken and vegetable flavors.
-If you don't have fresh herbs on hand, dry herbs work just fine for this recipe.
+If you don't have fresh herbs on hand, dry herbs work just fine.

 • Butter - Butter is our secret to crispy chicken skin!
 Tuck the butter under the skin of each chicken thigh.
-This locks in the moisture and makes the skin golden and crispy on the inside and outside.
+This locks in the moisture and makes the skin golden and crispy.

 Substitutions